CosmoLike/cocoa/README.md

 ### Via Conda (best for Linux)

-A simple way to install most prerequisites is via the Conda environment.
+A simple way to install most prerequisites is via [Conda](https://github.com/conda/conda) environments.
 Cocoa's internal scripts will then install any remaining missing packages when compiling the base code.
-Assuming that the user had previously installed Minicoda (or Anaconda), the first step is to type the following commands to create the cocoa Conda environment.
+Assuming that the user had previously installed [Minicoda](https://docs.conda.io/en/latest/miniconda.html) (or [Anaconda](https://www.anaconda.com/products/individual)), the first step is to type the following commands to create the cocoa Conda environment.

     $ conda create --name cocoa python=3.7 --quiet --yes